wuruofanann/wuruofanann.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the Department of Chinese and Bilingual Studies at the Hong Kong Polytechnic University.
-My current research interest broadly lies in neurodevelopmental language disorders and how language processing interacts with different aspects of cognition in such populations.
+My current research interest broadly lies in language use in neurodevelopmental disorders.

 Previously, I obtained a BA in Linguistics from City University of Hong Kong, with a thesis looking at age-related phonetic variations in Wu Chinese.
 After that, I got an MSc in Psychology from the University of Edinburgh, with a thesis examining reading patterns in bilingual young adults.